libraryofcelsus/Aetherius_AI_Assistant/readme.md

 Run the Installer Bat as admin, it is located at: https://github.com/libraryofcelsus/Aetherius_AI_Assistant/blob/main/scripts/resources/install.bat

+(If you get an error when installing requirements run: **python -m pip cache purge** after activating the venv)

 ![alt text](http://www.libraryofcelsus.com/wp-content/uploads/2023/05/Capture11111111.png)

 Copy your OpenAi and Qdrant API/URL keys to the api_key folder inside of the created Aetherius_Ai_Assistant folder if you are using the OpenAi version.